Sondro/react-component-creator/README.md

 # follow instructions
 ```

 That's it!
-You only need to run `create-react-component` after you install (which means create react component)
+You only need to run `create-react-component` after you install!

 ### Languages
 GD-RCC is translated to English and BR Portuguese